 We love visiting New York City, and it is so easy to access from Boston.
 There are lots of Boston to New York transportation options, including the bus from Boston to NYC, Amtrak train from Boston to NYC, flights (from Delta, JetBlue, and others), and driving.
 Over the years, we’ve experienced most of them with our family, so here are our experiences.

 We received two complimentary tickets on the LimoLiner roundtrip from Boston to New York at no cost a few years ago and purchased two.
 This post also contains affiliate links.
 A purchase through one of these links may result in a commission paid to us.
 All opinions are my own.

 Boston to New York transportation options, including the bus from Boston to NYC

-Because the LimoLiner has stops at popular locations, you may not even need to take a cab when you arrive.
+Because the LimoLiner bus service has stops at popular locations, you may not even need to take a cab when you arrive.
 Living West of Boston, it’s so easy to get to Framingham – much easier than driving east into Boston to just end up going west again.
 The LimoLiner is such a great option for families – and they even offer pet-friendly trips at select times.

 Acela Amtrak Train from Boston to NYC

 I have always enjoyed taking the train, and Amtrak’s Acela train is a quick, convenient way to get from Boston to NYC.
 The Acela offers a snack car selling food and beverages, restrooms, plugs at the seats, and complimentary internet access.
-There are several Boston stops including South Station, Back Bay Station, and the Rt.
-128 station in Westwood.
-In NYC, you’ll get the train at Penn Station.
+You’ll also have extra legroom so you can stetch out during the journey.

 In bad weather, it can be much more reliable than flying.
 Depending on where you are staying in Boston or NYC, it is usually more convenient than flying.
 This is because the stations are in the city, rather than outside the city like the airports are.

 Fly from Boston to NYC

 In addition, getting from the airport to the city definitely takes time.
 I like the option of flying for a very quick trip, but prefer other options when going for a longer stay.

-During a recent trip to NYC from Boston, my daughter and I were delayed for hours because of rain and lightning in the area.
+During a recent short trip to NYC from Boston, my daughter and I were delayed for hours because of rain and lightning in the area.
 What should have been a quick flight ended up taking over five hours.
-So definitely factor in the time of year when deciding what transportation to take for your trip.
+Other people on our trip took the train, and arrived in NYC well before us.

 Drive from Boston to NYC

 Driving is definitely the most direct way to get from Boston to NYC, since you’ll leave your home and go direct to the hotel.
 However, driving through the city can definitely be challenging.
 In addition, parking fees are usually pretty high, and you won’t always have immediate access to your vehicle (although you probably won’t need it).

-Other Buses from Boston to NYC
+Other Bus Companies from Boston to NYC

-In addition to the LimoLiner, there are other buses from Boston to NYC, including the Peter Pan bus.
-Those buses leave from Boston’s South Station and arrive at NYC Port Authority.
-They can definitely be very cost effective, but aren’t as fun with kids.
+In addition to the LimoLiner, there are other bus companies that travel from Boston to NYC, including the Peter Pan bus.
+Those buses leave from Boston’s South Station bus station and arrive at NYC Port Authority bus terminal.

 What is your favorite way to get from Boston to NYC with your family?